 Relying solely on your website simply does not cut it anymore.

-Without data, making critical decisions by relying on gut feeling can have detrimental effect on the business.
+Without customer and usage data, making critical decisions by relying on gut feeling can have detrimental effect on the business.
 But data is only just another piece of the puzzle of their composable digital experience platform.

 With channels, devices, touchpoints galore and the increasing demand for better content discovery, your marketing department will also need to solve more complex challenges.